sonic-net/SONiC/doc/mgmt/SONiC_PIM-SSM_MgmtFramework_HLD.md

 ##### 3.3.2.1.2 Interface specific Configuration Commands

-The following PIM-SSM (IPv4) interface specific configurations are executed in ```interface-view```:
+The following PIM-SSM (IPv4) interface specific configurations are executed in ```interface-view```.
 All these commands are supported on Ethernet, Port-channel & VLAN interfaces.
-Once PIM interface specific configurations are done on a particular interface, that particular interface delete should internally cleanup all the relevant PIM interface configurations.
-This cleanup is required for "Dynamic Port Breakout" feature as well.
-VRF change for a particular interface is not allowed, once PIM interface-specific configurations are present in that interface.
-It should be cleaned up before changing the VRF.

 ###### List of Interface-specific configuration commands:
 * ip pim sparse-mode